cancerit/vafCorrect/README.md

 ### Skipping all external dependencies

-If you want to only install the core of BRASS (C and perl wrappers) and use existing versions of tools from your path run as:
+If you want to only install vafCorrect and use existing versions of tools from your path run as:

 ```